samzipper/website-HEAL/content/join/_index.md

 We often have undergraduate research opportunities spring up through various funding sources.
 If you are interested in gaining research experience, please [get in touch]({{< ref "/authors/samuel-c.-zipper" >}}) and we can figure out the best options regarding research projects and funding sources.

 ## Graduate Students
- - There is an opening for an NSF-funded graduate student to begin Fall 2021 (see top of page).
  - I can advise students through the [KU Department of Geology](https://geo.ku.edu/) or the [KU Department of Geography and Atmospheric Science](https://geog.ku.edu/) depending on student interests and programmatic fit.I am always happy to work with students on developing proposals for external funding, such as the [NSF GRFP](http://www.nsfgrfp.org/), or internal KU fellowships, such as the [Self Fellowship](https://selfgraduate.ku.edu).
 If you are interested, please [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}).

 ## Postdocs